seismo2003/pdsnd_github/README.md

 ### Version Control Project

 ### Description
-The project is to create a remote repository on github and store all of my bike sharing project files to the remote repository.
+The project is to create a remote repository on github and store all of Wenyen's bike sharing project files to the remote repository.
+The python file included in this repository can be used to analyze the bike usage data in Chicago, New York City and Washington.

 ### Files used
 The files used in this program are as following: